The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 return f"({br.x:.5f}, {br.y:.5f})"

-annotations = response.annotation_results[0].text_annotations
+annotations = results.text_annotations

 annotations = [a for a in annotations if contained_text in a.text]